madjsmail/moadaly/README.md

 * you will find forms [her](http://dpinfo.univ-bouira.dz/?page_id=22)

 # Issues
 Testing is much appreciated.
-Please post any issue you find in the [ssue tracker](github.com/Abdelmadjidsmail/moadaly/issues)
+Please post any issue you find in the [Issue tracker](https://github.com/Abdelmadjidsmail/moadaly/issues).